-- (2) If a measure under section 100g is ordered or extended, the reasons shall in particular present, in respect of the individual case, the essential considerations taken into account when assessing the necessity for and appropriateness of the measure, including as regards the extent of the data to be captured and the period for which they are to be captured. - (3) Personal data which were captured by means of measures under section 100g shall be labelled accordingly and analysed without delay.
-The labelling shall clearly indicate whether the data were stored in accordance with section 113b of the Telecommunications Act.
+- (3) Personal data which were captured by means of measures under section 100g or section 100k (1) or (2) must be labelled accordingly and analysed without delay.
+The labelling must clearly indicate whether the data were stored in accordance with section 176 of the Telecommunications Act.
 After transmission to another agency, the receiving agency is to retain the original labelling.
-Section 101 (8) shall apply accordingly as regards the deletion of personal data. - (4) Usable personal data which have been captured by means of measures under section 100g (2), also in conjunction with section 100g (3) sentence 2, may be used without the consent of the persons involved in the telecommunications concerned only for the following other purposes and only in accordance with the following provisions: - in other criminal proceedings to investigate an offence on the basis of which a measure under section 100g (2), also in conjunction with section 100g (3) sentence 2, could be ordered or to establish the whereabouts of a person accused of such an offence, - 2. transmission for the purposes of averting a concrete threat to the life, limb or liberty of a person or the existence of the Federation or one of the Länder (section 113c (1) no. 2 of the Telecommunications Act).
+Section 101 (8) applies accordingly as regards the deletion of personal data. - (4) Usable personal data which have been captured by means of measures under section 100g (2), also in conjunction with section 100g (1) sentence 3 or (3) sentence 2, may be used without the consent of the persons involved in the telecommunications concerned only for the following other purposes and only in accordance with the following provisions: - in other criminal proceedings to investigate an offence on the basis of which a measure under section 100g (2), also in conjunction with section 100g (1) sentence 3 or (3) sentence 2, could be ordered or to establish the whereabouts of a person accused of such an offence, - transmission for the purposes of averting a concrete threat to life, limb or a person's liberty or to the existence of the Federation or one of the Länder (section 177 (1) no. 2 of the Telecommunications Act).

-The transmitting agency shall keep a record of the fact of the data transmission and its purpose.
-If the data referred to in sentence 1 no. 2 are no longer needed to avert the danger or are no longer needed for the pre-judicial or judicial review of the measures taken to avert the danger, the agency responsible for averting the danger shall delete any recordings of these data without delay.
-A record shall be made of the fact of the deletion.
-Where the deletion has only been postponed for the purpose of a possible pre-judicial or judicial review, the data may only be used for this purpose; they shall be blocked for uses for other purposes.
+The transmitting agency places the fact of the data transmission and its purpose on record.
+If the data referred to in sentence 1 no. 2 are no longer needed to avert the danger or are no longer needed for a pre-judicial or judicial review of the measures taken to avert the danger, the agency responsible for averting the danger must delete any recordings of these data without delay.
+The fact of the deletion is to be placed on record.
+Where the deletion has only been postponed for the purpose of a possible pre-judicial or judicial review, the data may only be used for this purpose; they are to be blocked for uses for other purposes.

-- (5) If usable personal data which had been stored pursuant to section 113b of the Telecommunications Act have been acquired through a relevant measure under police law, they may be used in criminal proceedings without the consent of the persons involved in the telecommunications concerned only to investigate an offence on the basis of which a measure under section 100g (2), also in conjunction with (3) sentence 2, could be ordered or to establish the whereabouts of a person accused of such an offence. - (6) Those involved in the telecommunications concerned shall be informed of the fact that the traffic data are being captured pursuant to section 100g.
-Section 101 (4) sentences 2 to 5 and (5) to (7) shall apply accordingly, with the proviso that - the competent court must order that the notification referred to in section 101 sentence 3 is not necessary; - 2. in derogation from section 101 (6) sentence 1, the postponement of notification referred to in section 101 (5) sentence 1 must always be ordered by the competent court and the first postponement must be limited to a period of a maximum of 12 months.
+- (5) If usable personal data which were stored pursuant to section 176 of the Telecommunications Act have been acquired through a relevant measure under police law, they may be used in criminal proceedings without the consent of the persons involved in the telecommunications concerned only to investigate an offence on the basis of which a measure under section 100g (2), also in conjunction with (3) sentence 2, could be ordered or to establish the whereabouts of a person accused of such an offence. - (6) Those involved in the telecommunications concerned and the users concerned of the telemedia services are to be informed of the fact that the traffic data are being captured pursuant to section 100g or that the usage data are being captured pursuant to section 100k (1) and (2).
+Section 101 (4) sentences 2 to 5 and (5) to (7) applies accordingly, with the proviso that - 1. an order is required from the competent court if notification is not given pursuant to section 101 (4) sentence 3; - 2. in derogation from section 101 (6) sentence 1, an order is always required from the competent court if notification pursuant to section 101 (5) sentence 1 is postponed, and the first postponement is to be limited to a period of a maximum of 12 months.